ahadjawaid/persona-meme-gen/README.md

 pip install -r requirements.txt
 ```

+## Data

+You can download the dataset from the following [link](https://cometmail-my.sharepoint.com/:u:/g/personal/axj200012_utdallas_edu/EebYFTmg8LNMtbPpFuPqkFUBlqFgcjwss_6wsazgzE4e5w?e=d3avV1) (Expires July 10, 2025).
+You would want to unzip this dataset in the top level of the clone repository.

 ## Usage

 Use the following command to download meme images from reddit links from the `post.csv`